Okay, so we’ve all been there…

 - Valve oil – Yes, trombonists (if they have a trigger) need valve oil.
 Anything that helps us to avoid asking French horn players to borrow their oil is a plus in my book!

 - Spray bottle – A quick spray with water before you play will help to keep the slide smooth and agile.
 One usually comes as part of a kit, but any spray bottle will do.

 - Polishing cloth – Pretty self-explanatory but sometimes overlooked.
 There is nothing nicer than polishing your instrument before a big performance.

 - Cleaning snake – Perhaps the most important cleaning item for a brass player.
 The cleaning snake allows you to maintain a clean interior and helps to flush out any nasty “lumps” that can gather inside your trombone.

-For a beginner or someone who needs a full brand new cleaning kit, this one on Amazon is my recommendation.
+For a beginner or someone who needs a full brand new cleaning kit, the Monster Trombone Care and Cleaning Kit on Amazon is my top recommendation.